buddydev/limit-blogs-per-user/readme.txt

 === Limit Blogs Per User ===
-Contributors:sbrajesh
+Contributors:sbrajesh,unknowndomain
 Tags: buddypress,wpmu,multisite,wpms, options,limit blogs,user,limit
 Requires at least: 2.5+
 Tested up to: 3.2.1
-Stable tag: 1.4
+Stable tag: 1.5

-This plugin is for WordPress Multisite and/or WordPress Multisite+buddypress based social network.It limits the number of blogs a user can create.
+This plugin is for WordPress Multisite and/or WordPress Multisite+BuddyPress based social network.
+It limits the number of blogs a user can create.

 == Description ==

-This is a plugin for wpmu/wpmu+byddypress powered websites, where network administrators can limit the number of blogs a user can signup.
+This plugin is for WordPress Multisite and/or WordPress Multisite+BuddyPress based social network.
+It limits the number of blogs a user can create.

-It is pretty simple and adds an option to NetworkAdmin->Dashboard->network settings page, where you can limit the number of blogs.
+It is pretty simple and adds an option to Network Admin > Dashboard > Network Settings page, where you can limit the number of blogs.
 No additional frills required.

 What It does

-It adds an option to the Network settings  page when you are logged in as site admin of the wpmu site(or wpmu+buddyppress site),Look at the bottom of options page,and You will see a text box like this asking for number of blogs allowed per user.If you set it to zero(which is the default),It will not restrict the blog registration then.
+It adds an option to the Network Settings page when you are logged in as Network Administrator of the WordPress Multisite.
+Look at the bottom of options page, and you will see a text box asking for number of blogs allowed per user.
+If you set it to zero which, is the default, it will not restrict the number of signups.

 == Installation ==

 1. Download the plugin Limit Blogs Per Users
 2. Unzip the plugin and upload the file "limit-bogs-per-user.php"  to your wp-content/plugins folder

-3 Please login to the Wordpress backend as Network Administrator(site owner)
+3. Please login to the Wordpress backend as Network Administrator(site owner)

-4.Go to NetworkAdmin-> Dashboard->Plugins->Installed page  and network activate "Limit Blogs Pre User".
+4. Go to Network Admin > Dashboard > Plugins > Installed page and Network Activate "Limit Blogs Pre User".

-5.Go to Network Admin->Dashboard->network settings and  navigate to the bottom,you will see an option to enter the number of blogs allowed,per user.Enter some limit and click update.
+5. Go to Network Admin > Dashboard > Network Settings and navigate to the bottom, you will see an option to enter the number of blogs allowed, per user.
+Enter the limit and click update.

-5.You are done!.
-Now it's time to for action.Enjoy the life.

 == Frequently Asked Questions ==